 Here is a long quote from Bill:

 “In 1976 there were still what I thought of as ‘hippies’ in Riverside, some of them bragging about seeing Pink Floyd in 1967 or getting tear-gassed by the National Guard, while most of them had grown into the golden mellow moment of today with families and jobs.
 1976 was America’s bicentennial.
-People showed the military more respect than when Bill was in high school, and just because someone had long hair and a Grateful Dead t-shirt, that didn’t mean they were a pacifist.
+People showed the military more respect than when I was in high school, and just because someone had long hair and a Grateful Dead t-shirt, that didn’t mean they were a pacifist.
 President Carter was inviting rock musicians to the White House, including the Allman Brothers Band out of Jacksonville’s Riverside neighborhood.
-“Southern Rock” was the way Mo Slotin described the Allman Brothers in a 1972 review in Atlanta’s Great Speckled Bird newspaper.
-In the second half of the ’70s, southern rock bands like Jacksonville’s Lynyrd Skynyrd and others remained popular while disco, punk, glam, and funk were all in full swing at the same time.
+By the second half of the ’70s, disco, punk, glam, and funk were all in full swing at the same time, while rock remained popular.

 I was walking in Memorial Park and saw some girls throwing a Frisbee.
 The frisbee flew past a tall shapely girl wearing a bikini and alligator boots.
 The frisbee would have landed in the river but I caught it and threw it back.
-I walked closer to the girl and she wasn’t as tall as she seemed.
 A sudden rainstorm sent everyone running for cover except me.
 I just kept walking, and the cooling raindrops seemed bejeweled and multicolored on my face and in the air.”

 End of Quote